 Do you know what sucks?
-Unemployment, underemployment, and having less money than you’re used to in general.
-What’s the bright side?
-Getting to make $500 fast.
+Having less money than you want.
+So let’s make $500 fast.
 Like, so fast that it would take you longer to remember your PIN at the ATM.

 I’m not saying that you’ll lose your job tomorrow.
 But in the outrageous chance that you do, how prepared are you?